RBS picks advisers for Direct Line IPO

-LONDON, May 30 (Reuters) - Royal Bank of Scotland has picked UBS to help with the listing of its Direct Line insurance arm this year, one of the biggest planned listings in London, people familiar with the matter said.
+LONDON (Reuters) - Royal Bank of Scotland (RBS.L) has picked UBS UBSN.VX to help with the listing of its Direct Line insurance arm this year, one of the biggest planned listings in London, people familiar with the matter said.

 RBS has said it wanted to list a minority stake in Direct Line in the fourth quarter.

-UBS will be joint bookrunner for the initial public offering (IPO) alongside Goldman Sachs and Morgan Stanley, which have been advising Direct Line on its options for some time.
+UBS will be joint bookrunner for the initial public offering (IPO) alongside Goldman Sachs (GS.N) and Morgan Stanley (MS.N), which have been advising Direct Line on its options for some time.
 UBS is house broker to RBS.

 Direct Line was founded in 1985 and includes leading UK brands Direct Line and Churchill and operations in Germany and Italy and could be valued at near 3.2 billion pounds, analysts have estimated.